Hexen II

-Hexen II is a dark fantasy first-person shooter (FPS) video game developed by Raven Software and published by id Software.
+Hexen II is a 1997 first-person shooter game developed by Raven Software and published by id Software for Windows.
 It is the third game in the Hexen/Heretic series, and the last in the Serpent Riders trilogy.
 Using a modified Quake engine, it features single-player and multiplayer game modes, as well as four character classes to choose from, each with different abilities.
 These include the "offensive" Paladin, the "defensive" Crusader, the spell-casting Necromancer, and the stealthy Assassin.

 Improvements from Hexen: Beyond Heretic and Quake include destructible environments, mounted weapons, and unique level up abilities.
 Like its predecessor, Hexen II also uses a hub system.
 These hubs are a number of interconnected levels; changes made in one level have effects in another.
 Furthermore, the Tome of Power artifact makes a return from Heretic.

 Gameplay

 The gameplay of Hexen II is very similar to that of the original Hexen.
 Instead of three classes, Hexen II features four: Paladin, Crusader, Assassin, and Necromancer, each with their own unique weapons and play style.

 Hexen II also adds certain role-playing video game elements to the mix.
 Each character has a series of statistics which increase as they gain experience.
-This then causes the player character to grow in power as his or her HP and Mana increases.
+This then causes the player character to grow in power as his or her HP and mana increases.